Do you worry about vaginal dryness? Like things are just in a drought?

 There are many other factors, which may alter our natural hormone balance, that will cause a drop in estrogen levels.
 These include certain medications like anti-depressants.
 Smoking also affects estrogen levels.

 Other hormone fluctuations occur with menopause, breastfeeding and childbirth.

 This is a condition which affects every mucous lining in the body.
 If you experience dryness throughout your body, including your tear glands, then you could have this condition.
 Find out more here.

 5 Ideas to reduce vaginal dryness

 Soap will have a drying effect on the vagina and throws out our natural ph.
 Douching is a big no no!
 Rinse with pure, clean water and things will regulate and clean themselves.
 There is no need to buy any of those powders or put anything down there.
 Your vagina knows how to clean itself!

 2. Reconsider the hormone treatments

-I know for many of us we are scared to go off hormone treatments but these are affecting more than just your vaginal dryness.
+I know for many of us we are scared to go off hormone treatments but these are affecting more than just your vaginal dryness, you can find other solutions by reading the bailey tips.
 Everything you take into your body will have repercussions on other parts, including digestion, bone health and your immune function.
 If you are unsure, read the fine print on the label.